Authress-Engineering/aws-architect.js/bin/template/README.md

 # AWS Microservice package
-This is a Node based lambda microservic package created by AWS-Architect.
+This is a Node based lambda microservice package created by AWS-Architect.

 ## Recent Changes
 Visit the [changelog](CHANGELOG.md).